Cofunctions and the Unit Circle

 $$\begin{equation}\label{cosecant_as_hyp} \text{cosecant}^2 = 1^2 + \text{cotangent}^2 \end{equation} $$

-$\triangle{WQP}$: This is the cotangent triangle with the cotangent as hypotenuse:
+$\triangle{WQP}$: This is the Cotangent triangle which has the Cotangent as hypotenuse:

 $$ \overline{WQ} = \text{cosecant} - \sin(\theta), \quad \overline{WP} = \cos(\theta), \quad \overline{QP}=\text{cotangent} $$

-Plugging into the Right Triangle Rule:
+Plugging into the Pythagorean Theorem:

 $$\begin{equation}\label{cotangent_as_hyp} \text{cotangent}^2 = (\text{cosecant} - \sin(\theta))^2 + \cos^2(\theta) \end{equation} $$

-Isolating cosecant:
+Isolating Cosecant:

 $$ \text{cosecant}^2 - 1 = (\text{cosecant} - \sin(\theta))^2 + \cos^2(\theta) $$

-Solving for cosecant using eq. \eqref{sine_sqr_cosine_sqr}, we are left with:
+Solving for Cosecant using eq. \eqref{sine_sqr_cosine_sqr}, we are left with:

 $$\begin{equation}\label{cosecant_eq} \text{cosecant} = \csc(\theta)= \frac{1}{\sin(\theta)} \end{equation}$$

-And plugging back into eq. \eqref{cosecant_as_hyp} to solve for cotangent:
+And plugging back into eq. \eqref{cosecant_as_hyp} to solve for Cotangent:

 $$\begin{equation}\label{cotangent_eq} \text{cotangent} = \cot(\theta)= \frac{\cos(\theta)}{\sin(\theta)} \end{equation}$$